Bowen was the representative for Mississippi’s 2nd congressional district and was a Democrat. He served from 1973 to 1982.

 - H.R.
 3301 (97th): A bill to establish a loan program for the purpose of maintaining …

-From Jan 1973 to Dec 1982, Bowen missed 552 of 5,931 roll call votes, which is 9.3%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1973 to Dec 1982, Bowen missed 581 of 5,979 roll call votes, which is 9.7%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: